Formation Program for Holy Orders

 1. Clinical Pastoral Education.
-CPE provides hands-on pastoral work and discussion/criticism of that actual ministry.
-It has proven to be an effective means of helping its students to better understand their own selves and their particular difficulties in ministering effectively, and in providing help in resolving such personal issues.
+CPE provides hands-on pastoral work and discussion/criticism, and importantly, supervision of that actual ministry.
+It has proven to be an effective means of helping its students to understand better themselves and their particular difficulties in ministering effectively, and in providing help in resolving such personal issues.
 All of our candidates for ordination are required to take one unit of CPE, and they are encouraged to take further units if they are inclined and able to do so.

 2. Ministry.
 During the entire course of formation the candidate will be involved in an appropriate pastoral ministry.
 The choice of the ministry will the candidate’s, with the approval of his or her Bishop.
 The supervision of the candidate’s work in this ministry will be the responsibility of the candidate’s Bishop.

 It is essential for the priests of the Celtic Christian Church to have a solid academic formation in the various disciplines proper to their ministry.
 This is necessary if they are to serve and guide others correctly in their relationship to God, and if they are to be able to work with persons of all levels of education.